tylerah/school-district-analysis/README.md

 ![summary_corrected](https://user-images.githubusercontent.com/104606662/191144592-c8601e30-e757-4feb-9137-af75d164af5b.png)

 ### School Summary
 The school summary is largely unchanged.
 This is to be expected because only data from Thomas High was compromised.
-However, even the scores at Thomas High that were directly impacted were still very comparable.
+However, even the scores at Thomas High that were directly impacted were still very comparable having changed less than a single percent.

 Original: